 Protecting Confidential Information

 Applicants may seek to protect its information from disclosure under the Freedom of Information Act (FOIA) by claiming that FOIA Exemption 4 applies.
-The Applicant is required to label the information in question “confidential” or “proprietary”, and explain the applicability of the FOIA exemption it is claiming.
-When there is a request for information that is designated by the Applicant as confidential or that could reasonably be considered exempt under Exemption 4, CMS is required by its FOIA regulation at 45 CFR §5.65(d) and by Executive Order 12,600 to give the submitter notice before the information is disclosed.
-To decide whether the Applicant’s information is protected by Exemption 4, CMS must determine whether the Applicant has shown that— (1) disclosure of the information might impair the government's ability to obtain necessary information in the future; (2) disclosure of the information would cause substantial harm to the competitive position of the submitter; or (3) disclosure would impair other government interests, such as program effectiveness and compliance; or (4) disclosure would impair other private interests, such as an interest in controlling availability of intrinsically valuable records, which are sold in the market.
-Consistent with our approach under other Medicare programs, CMS would not release information that would be considered proprietary in nature.
+The Applicant is required to label the information in question “confidential” or “proprietary” and explain the applicability of the FOIA exemption it is claiming.
+When there is a request for information that is designated by the Applicant as confidential or that could reasonably be considered exempt under FOIA Exemption 4, CMS is required by its FOIA regulation at 45 CFR §5.65(d) and by Executive Order 12,600 to give the submitter notice before the information is disclosed.
+To decide whether the Applicant’s information is protected by Exemption 4, CMS must determine whether the Applicant has shown that:: (1) disclosure of the information might impair the government's ability to obtain necessary information in the future; (2) disclosure of the information would cause substantial harm to the competitive position of the submitter; (3) disclosure would impair other government interests, such as program effectiveness and compliance; or (4) disclosure would impair other private interests, such as an interest in controlling availability of intrinsically valuable records, which are sold in the market.
+Consistent with our approach under other Medicare programs, CMS would not release information that would be considered proprietary in nature if applicant has shown it meets requirements for FOIA Exemption 4.

 Payment Information Form